 As an applicant, one must know that travel insurance does not cover everything.
 There are exclusions, conditions, and limitations to every plan.
 Thus, it is very essential to discuss the plan in detail with your service provider and read between the fine lines.
 Generally, travel insurance will not cover any existing conditions.
 Other common exclusions are injuries and accidents caused because of substance abuse and alcohol.
 You will not get coverage for routine cosmetic surgery and non-emergency care.
 If you fail to get advance approval for treatment, most travel insurance plans can limit benefits.
 Also, the plan won’t cover risky sports like rock climbing, bungee jumping, hang gliding and scuba diving.

 FAQ on travel insurance

 Canadians who return to Canada after a long trip abroad need to renew their provincial health plan.
 All the visitors to Canada on business or vacation and the immigrants to Canada who are still waiting for government health coverage should apply for the travel insurance.

-- What is the minimum insurance benefit one should purchase?
+- What is the minimum insurance benefits one should purchase?

 As a visitor to Canada, it is recommended to buy at least $50,000 of medical insurance, as the expenses can touch $3,500 – $5,000 per day.

-- When should one buy the travel medical insurance?
+- When should one buy travel medical insurance?

 - What is a Pre-existing Condition?